pdjr-archive/venus-signalk-tank-service/README.md

 ## Acknowledgements

-Thanks to @kwindrem for making this a whole lot easier than it might have been by designing his repeater software in a way which meant I could leverage it.
+Thanks to @kwendrem for making this a whole lot easier than it might have been by designing his repeater software in a way which meant I could leverage it.